wen/override/level06/walkthrough.md

 # level06

 The program reads a username and a serial number from stdin.
-It uses a magic algorithm to calculate a hash based on username then compares the hash to user's input serial number.
+It uses an unknown algorithm to calculate a hash based on username then compares the hash with user's input serial number.
 Besides that, the binary calls `ptrace` to prevent us from using GDB.

 ## Step 1.
 Set GDB breakpoint
 ```